-Blackjack seems a simple, straightforward game and yet, many players lose thousands of dollars on the blackjack table because, often, they do not fully understand it.
-There are so many variations of the standard rules that it may be really overwhelming for the casual player to track them all.
+Blackjack may seem like a simple, straightforward game, and yet many players lose thousands of dollars at the blackjack table because they often do not fully understand it.
+There are so many variations of the standard rules that tracking them all can be quite overwhelming for the casual player.

 However, to play blackjack properly and avoid losing a lot of money, players need to learn the rules and fundamental principles of this classic casino game.
-In its standard form, it is easy to play and mastering it requires just a little practice.
-This article explains the first steps into the game of blackjack – its objective, possible moves, payouts, and side bets.
+In its standard form, the game is easy to play, and mastering it requires just a little practice.
+This article explains the basics of blackjack – its objective, possible moves, payouts, and side bets.
 It also lists the most common rule variations found in land-based and online casinos.

 Basic Rules of Blackjack

-Blackjack is a card game where 6 or 8 standard decks are used after being shuffled.
-There are also versions with 1, 4, or 5 decks and in the majority of games, each deck consists of 52 cards.
-No Jokers or wild cards are included and the four suits play no role in the game.
-Up to seven players can sit at the table and each one of them is dealt individuals cards, which are then compared to the dealer’s hand.
+Blackjack is a card game in which 6 or 8 standard decks are typically shuffled together.
+Some variations use 1, 4, or 5 decks, but in most games, each deck contains 52 cards.
+No Jokers or wild cards are included, and the four suits have no impact on play.
+Up to seven players can sit at the table, and each of them is dealt individual cards that are later compared to the dealer’s hand.

-The game starts once everyone places their chips on the dedicated betting boxes on the blackjack table.
-The dealer deals one card to each player in the standard order – from left to right, and then, he draws a card for himself and proceeds with dealing a second card for everyone on the table.
-All cards are put face-up, with one exception – the dealer’s second hand is dealt face-down in standard blackjack.
+The game begins once everyone places their chips in the designated betting boxes on the blackjack table.
+The dealer deals one card to each player in order – from left to right – draws one for himself, and then deals a second card to everyone at the table.
+All cards are placed face-up, except for the dealer’s second card, which is dealt face-down in standard blackjack.

-Each card has a point value and the totals of the players’ hands are compared against the dealer’s hand.
-Before that happens, of course, players can request additional cards so they get a hand that is as stronger as possible.
-Players with winning hands are immediately paid, while those, who lose to the dealer, lose their bets, as well.
+Each card carries a point value, and the players’ hand totals are compared with the dealer’s total.
+Before that happens, players may request additional cards to build the strongest hand possible.
+Players with winning hands are paid immediately, while those who lose to the dealer forfeit their bets.

 Objective of the Game

-The objective of the game is sometimes misunderstood – it is a common saying that you need to have a hand that is as close to 21 as possible to win.
-In fact, to win, players need to beat the dealer and this can be achieved in three different ways:
+The objective of blackjack is often misunderstood; many believe you must have a hand as close to 21 as possible to win.
+In reality, players simply need to beat the dealer, which can happen in three ways:

-- Players win immediately if they have a natural, i.e. if their first two-card hand is blackjack (an Ace plus a 10-value card).
+- Players win immediately if they have a natural – that is, if their first two cards form blackjack (an Ace plus a 10-value card).
 The payout is 3:2.

-- Players win if their hand has a value of up to 21 and the dealer busts.
-Once again, they receive a 1:1 payout.
+- Players also win if their hand totals 21 or less and the dealer busts.
+Again, the payout is 1:1.

-It is important to clarify when players lose, too – either when their hand exceeds 21 and they bust or when the dealer holds a stronger hand.
-Whether the dealer has blackjack or simply a higher hand than the player, it makes no difference for the outcome of the round.
+It is equally important to understand how players lose – either when their hand exceeds 21, resulting in a bust, or when the dealer holds a stronger hand.
+It makes no difference whether the dealer has blackjack or simply a higher total; the outcome for the player is the same.

 Evaluating Hands

-So, how do we find the total value of the hands in blackjack?
-This is the simplest part of the game – cards from 2 through 10 count as their face value and higher hands (Jack, Queen, and King) count as 10.
-Aces are more interesting as they can be counted as 1 or 11, depending on which value helps the hand.
+So, how do we calculate the value of a blackjack hand?
+This is the easiest part of the game: cards from 2 through 10 are worth their face value, and face cards (Jack, Queen, and King) are worth 10.
+Aces are more flexible, as they can be counted as 1 or 11, whichever benefits the hand.

 Soft and Hard Hands

 A soft hand would be, for instance, a hand of an Ace and an 8 because the total of the hand can be either 9 or 19.
-Typically, only two-card hands are categorized by these two properties, so a hard hand would be an 8 and a 7, which totals 15, or 9 and 10, which would be the hard equivalent of the soft Ace-8 hand.
-If we apply these terms to hands with 3 or even more cards, we can take a total of 14 as an example – Ace-5-8 would be a hard 14 where the Ace counts as 1.
-If we count it as 11, the value of the hand would be 24, which exceeds 21 and is a bust.
+Typically, only two-card hands are classified this way.
+An 8 and a 7 totaling 15, or a 9 and a 10 totaling 19, would both be hard hands.
+Applying these terms to hands with three or more cards, consider a total of 14: Ace-5-8 is hard because the Ace must count as 1; counting it as 11 would make the hand 24, which busts.

 Player Decisions